plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 *CLICK* you can run a psyhophysics experiment to see how human perception aligns, and use that to compare the models. they ran more models than this, but let's just focus on these two. on the y-axis is the threshold for detection: what value did they need to multiply the eigndistortion on the top by before humans noticed it. in the examples here, the most noticeable has been multiplied by 4, the bottom by 30. so the further apart these two dots are, the more the human agrees with the model.

+in this case, we see that the human agrees more with OnOff model than the deep net, despite the fact that the deep net can perform an image classification task really well. the fact that a model can perform one task or fit one data set very well does not mean that it will perform well in other contexts. these tools are ways of exploring different aspects of a model's representation, its understanding of an image.

 ---
 ## More synthesis!

+- Metamer: what images does the model think are identical? <!-- .element: class="margin-top" style="color: #bebebe" -->
-- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: class="margin-top" style="color: #bebebe" -->
+- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: style="color: #bebebe" -->
 - Maximally Differentiating (MAD) Competition: what is the most efficient way to compare two models?
-- Representation geodesic: what does the model think is the most likely sequence of images? <!-- .element: style="color: #bebebe" -->
+- Representational geodesic: what does the model think is the most likely sequence of images? <!-- .element: style="color: #bebebe" -->

 #note: now let's talk about MAD Competition.
+So far, I've talked a bit about comparing models to each other, but it's always been a bit implicit. what if you have two models that perform really similar to each other.

+for example, say you're fitting the responses of BOLD V1 and you want to see if divisive normalization is necessary.
+Now if you're only showing sine gratings (each of which has a single orientation and spatial frequency), the responses of the model with and without normalization are probably going to be relatively similar.

-So far, I've talked a bit about comparing models to each other, but it's always been a bit implicit. what if you have two models that perform really similar to each other. for example, you're fitting pRFs and trying to decide whether they can be linear or whether you should add a compressive nonlinearity, like a power-law, on the end. for many images, the predictions of those two models are going to be relatively similar, and you really want to exaggerate them, to find the stimuli where their predictions will *really* differ. you can think carefully about the two models, how they differ, and try to build the proper stimuli by hand, but that's hard, and will  get harder and harder as your models get more complex.
+in order to distinguish between them, you really want to exaggerate their differences, to find the stimuli where their predictions will *really* differ. you can think carefully about the two models, how they differ, and try to build the proper stimuli by hand and you could probably do that in this case, but in general that's hard, and will  get harder and harder as your models get more complex or you apply them to areas less wel understood than V1.

-or ... you could use MAD competition, who generates a set of stimuli that have *maximally different* predictions for the two models. let's step through how that works
+so instead of doing this by hand, you could use MAD competition, which generates a set of stimuli that have *maximally different* predictions for the two models. let's step through how that works

 ---
 ## MAD Competition